chocoteam/choco-solver/docs/source/3_solving.rst

 Default search strategies
 -------------------------

-If no search strategy is specified in the model, Choco |version| will generate a default one.
+If no search strategy is specified in the model, Choco |version| will rely on the default one (defined by a ``DefaultSearchBinder`` in ``Settings``).
 In many cases, this strategy will not be sufficient to produce satisfying performances and it will be necessary to specify a dedicated strategy, using ``solver.set(...)``.
 The default search strategy distincts variables per types and defines a specific search strategy per each type:

 #. integer variables (but boolean variables: ``IntStrategyFactory.minDom_LB(ivars)``